SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Jesse: (Rolls his character’s ﬁrearms dice.)
 I rolled a 6 on the Wild Die!
 (Rolls the Wild Die again.)
 All right, that’s a total of 21!
-Gamemaster: Let’s see... he’s at Short range, so there’s no modiﬁer to the base combat diﬃculty of 10.
+Gamemaster: Let’s see... he’s at Short range, so there’s no modiﬁer to the base combat difficulty of 10.
 You nailed him!
 Roll damage.
 Jesse: (Rolls her riﬂe’s damage dice.)
 I rolled an 18.
 Gamemaster: (Using the Wounds system, he rolls the merc’s Strength to resist the damage.)
 Whoops!
 I rolled a 1 on the Wild Die.